vbwx/finddup/Manual.md

 - **-d**

-    Print path of each file with a list of paths of its duplicates.
+    Print path of each file with a tab-indented list of paths of its duplicates.

-    If combined with the **-0** (zero) option, each path is terminated with a NUL character, while the last path in the list of duplicates is terminated with two NUL characters.
+    If combined with the **-0** (zero) option, the list of duplicates is not tab-indented, and each path is terminated with a NUL character; the last path in the list of duplicates is terminated with two NUL characters.

 - **-l**